Updated: Aug 3

-Nutrition Facts: Chicken bone broth is best food for repairing gut lining.
+Nutrition Facts: Chicken bone broth is the best food for repairing gut lining.
 Root vegetables are packed with a high concentration of antioxidants that can help cleanse your system.
 They are also filled with slow-burning carbohydrates and fiber, which make you feel full and help regulate your blood sugar and digestive system.
-The anti-inflammatory spices used here include ginger, turmeric and garlic.
+The anti-inflammatory spices used here include ginger, turmeric, and garlic.

 A whole small size or a half medium size pasture chicken.
 For people who have histamine intolerance, make sure the chicken is really fresh.
 Peel the skin off and then chop it into smaller chunks.
 Or you may use organic bone-in chicken breasts or legs without the skin.

 Fresh ginger: skin peeled, 1-inch chunk

 White or yellow onions: ½ of medium size, diced

 Sweet potatoes: 1 medium size, peeled and cut into 1 1/2-inch chunks

 Parsnips: 1 medium size, peeled and cut into 1-inch chunks

 Carrots: 2 medium size, peeled and cut into 1-inch chunks